enviodev/local-hyperrpc/proxy-hyperrpc-benchmarks/raw-latency-script/README.md

 `ITERATIONS=100 pnpm start` Run with 100 iterations `ETH_GETLOGS_BLOCKRANGE=1000 pnpm start` Run with a block range of 1000 for eth_getLogs // note many endpoints will fail for large blockranges
-`IGNORE_ENDPOINTS=OUR_NODE,BLAST pnpm start` Ignore some of the rpc endpoints
+`IGNORE_ENDPOINTS=OUR_NODE,BLAST pnpm start` Ignore some of the rpc endpoints `VERBOSE=true pnpm start` for extra logging, useful for slow network tests to see the progress

 # Furtherwork